BANDIPUR, PARADISE FOR PEACE LOVING TOURISTS

 (This article was originally published in The Rising Nepal)

-Bandipur has attracted more domestic and foreign tourists today than it would in the past.
-A hilltop settlement, Bandipur is a perfect destination for those visitors who prefer peace, nature and tranquility.
+Bandipur has attracted more domestic and foreign tourists today than it did in the past.
+A hilltop settlement, Bandipur is a perfect destination for those visitors who prefer peace, nature, and tranquility.

 Bandipur is about 148km away from Kathmandu and 80km from Pokhara.
-To go to Bandipur, a sharp turn should be taken from Dumre bazaar to scale rising mountains.
-An 8km long serpentine road from Dumbre bazaar passes through several jagged turns to reach Bandipur.
-More we rise with each turn; the better view unfolds before our eyes.
+To go to Bandipur, a sharp turn should be taken from Dumre Bazaar to scale rising mountains.
+An 8 km long serpentine road from Dumbre Bazaar passes through several jagged turns to reach Bandipur.
+The more we rise with each turn, the better view unfolds before our eyes.

 Bandipur should not be compared with Thamel of Kathmandu and Lakeside of Pokhara.
-Bandipur is different in the sense that this old town has not been polluted by the meddling crowd, dance bars, and gazal nights.
-The town is quiet and therefore those tourists who like no cacophony will always find Bandipur a perfect place.
+Bandipur is different in the sense that this old town has not been polluted by the meddling crowd, dance bars, and ghazal nights.
+The town is quiet, and therefore those tourists who like no cacophony will always find Bandipur a perfect place.

-In the past, more people would visit Bandipur every day as the town was the district headquarters of Tanahun district.
-But, after the construction of Prithvi Highway, the district headquarters was shifted from Bandipur to Damauli.
+In the past, more people would visit Bandipur every day, as the town was the district headquarters of the Tanahun district.
+But after the construction of the Prithvi Highway, the district headquarters was shifted from Bandipur to Damauli.
 As a result, the business in Bandipur sharply plummeted.
-Gradually Bandipur lost in oblivion for some years.
+Gradually Bandipur was lost in oblivion for some years.
 But when Nepali tourism began attracting visitors, gradually more domestic and foreign visitors started visiting Bandipur…and now the trend is on the rise.

-There are some quality hotels and a few resorts in Bandipur, which offer comfortable stay for the visitors.
-So, budget tourists and luxury tourists both can enjoy comfortable stay in Bandipur.
-However, Bandipur is a small town which lies in hilltop.
+There are some quality hotels and a few resorts in Bandipur, which offer a comfortable stay for the visitors.
+So, budget tourists and luxury tourists can both enjoy a comfortable stay in Bandipur.
+However, Bandipur is a small town that lies on a hilltop.
 The only problem is that the town does not have enough space to expand further.
-The town is located on a hill and behind it has a huge sloppy cliff.
-Due to its difficult geographical condition, Bandipur has limited option to grow further.
-In the meantime, construction of buildings on the sloppy mountains could be extremely hazardous as last year’s earthquake has taught a costly lesson.
+The town is located on a hill, and behind it has a huge, sloppy cliff.
+Due to its difficult geographical condition, Bandipur has limited options to grow further.
+In the meantime, construction of buildings on the sloppy mountains could be extremely hazardous, as last year’s earthquake has taught a costly lesson.
 Some ravaged buildings in Bandipur are the testimony to the fact that no further risk should be taken by constructing buildings on the sloppy areas.

 All photos by LB Thapa